phalcon/cphalcon/README.md

 Get Started
 -----------

-Phalcon is written in Zephir/C with platform independence in mind.
-As a result, Phalcon is available on Microsoft Windows, GNU/Linux, and Mac OS X. You can either download a binary package for the system of your choice or build it from source.
+Phalcon is written in [Zephir/C](http://zephir-lang.com/) with platform independence in mind.
+As a result, Phalcon is available on Microsoft Windows, GNU/Linux, FreeBSD and MacOS.
+You can either download a binary package for the system of your choice or build it from source.

 ### Windows